A Generic Methodology for the Statistically Uniform & Comparable Evaluation of Automated Trading Platform Components: Discussion

 \subsection{Limitations}

+The proposed methodology is one of the many ways the financial markets can be studied empirically.
+We encourage practitioners to adjust our proposed methodology to their needs and setting while keeping the interpretability and comparability of the study in mind.

+Depending on the data distributions, size of the data sample, etc., one might use different statistical tests and effect size measures without any loss of interpretability.
+For example, while it is advised to use Glass's $\Delta$ in case of the significantly different standard deviations between groups, this measure does not have corrections for the paired data.
+Hence, in our experiment design, we choose to stick to the Hedge's \textit{g}$_{av}$.
+For the sake of completeness, we verified the results using Glass's $\Delta$ - and 15 ticks rebound effect size becomes significant in RQ1.

-Firstly, in the backtesting we use tick data, however when modeling order execution we do not consider per-tick volumes coming from aggressive buyers and sellers (bid and ask).
-It might be the case that for some ticks only aggressive buyers were present, and our algorithm executed a long limit order.
-This potentially leads to uncertainty in opening positions - in reality some of the orders may have not been filled exactly at the moment they are filled in the backtesting engine. {Secondly, we do not model queues when placing limit orders, and, consequently cannot guarantee that our orders would have been filled every time if we submitted them live even if both bid and ask volumes were present in the tick.
-This is crucial for high frequency trading (HFT), where thousands of trades can be performed per day with tiny take-profits and stop-losses, but has much less influence for the trade intervals considered in the study.} Finally, there is an assumption that us entering the market does not change its state significantly.
-We believe it is a valid assumption for the considered financial instrument in case one trades one contract at a time.
+In the backtesting we used the last trade price to define ticks, we do not take into account bid-ask spreads.
+In live trading, trades as executed by bid or ask price, depending on the direction of the trade.
+It leads to a hidden fee of the bid-ask spread per trade.
+This is crucial for intraday trading as average profits per trade often lay within a couple of ticks.
+Moreover, when modelling order executions, we do not consider per-tick volumes coming from aggressive buyers and sellers (bid and ask).
+It might be the case that for some ticks only aggressive buyers (sellers) were present, and our algorithm executed a long (short) limit order.
+This leads to uncertainty in opening positions - in reality, some of the profitable orders may have not been filled.
+At the same time, losing orders would always be executed.

+Another limitation is that we do not model order queues, and, consequently cannot guarantee that our orders would have been filled if we submitted them live even if both bid and ask volumes were present in the tick.
+This is crucial for high-frequency trading (HFT), where thousands of trades are performed daily with tiny take-profits and stop-losses, but has less impact on the trade intervals considered in the study.
+Finally, there is an assumption that our entering the market does not change its state significantly.
+We believe it is a valid assumption considering the liquidity of S\&P E-mini futures.